matthewSorensen/minimal-k20-env/porting.md

    * their source does need minor modifications - namely, they provide implementations of ISRs that we need to override.
 Solution is to delete them from the source (easy, small code size), or declare them as weak symbols (compatible with libraries that do require an ISR that we don't implement, could be pushed upstream).

+   * also, the ISRs for pin interrupts.
+We probably need to just kill 90% of the teensy code.
+Ganked port c already, probably need the rest

+   * this then requires a minimalist implementation of pins_teensy.c, some modifications to mk20*.c, and whatever files implement all of the USB stuff.

 ## Processor Differences